apostrophecms/docs/docs/cookbook/extending-the-ui.md

   ...
 }
 ```
 The final method, `convertInput()`, accepts the data from the component inputs, makes sure the data is in an expected form, and then passes each data field through a `launder` method.
 The final data is returned as an object that gets stored by Apostrophe in the database.
-The first section of this method prepares the the data for sanitization and storage.
+The first section of this method prepares the data for sanitization and storage.

 This method takes four arguments from the Vue component.
 The two most important for this recipe are the `data` and `object` arguments. `data` is going to contain all of the data being delivered from the input fields.
 We are only interested in managing the data from our new custom field, so in the very first line of the method we reassign `data` as being equal to only the data coming from our field using `data = data[field.name]`.